twitter/gatekeeper-service/README.md

 ## Support

-Create an issue on GitHub
+Please create an issue on GitHub

 ## Authors